Chicken/Auth/README.md

 #### Customizing

 The default login page is very bland.
-You can customize it to your branding by editing the `login.html` in `./plugins/Authentication/login.html`.
+You can customize it to your branding by editing the `login.html` in `./plugins/Authentication/web/login.html`.
-Additional assets aren't currently supported, so the page needs to be self-contained.
+You can create additional assets in the web folder.
+They will be available under the `/login/*` path of the webserver.
-The string `{{auth_token}}` in the file is replaced by the auth token.
+The placeholder `{{auth_token}}` in the `login.html` file is replaced by the authentication token.

 #### Permissions